 You can use any Cricut machine to cut Infusible Ink Transfer Sheets or to draw with Infusible Ink pens.

-My top tip is to be sure your blade is in good condition and that you get your ink is down on the mat well.
+My top tip is to be sure your blade is in good condition and that you get your ink down on the mat well.
 Then be sure to bend and crack your design as you weed.
-Practice makes perfect in this situation and the more you do it the better you will get at it.
+Practice makes perfect in this situation, and the more you do it, the better you will get at it.

 Yes, yes, and yes.
 All of the above!

-You do NOT need a sealer on mugs made in this manner.
-They are permanent right out of the press without adding any other process.
+You do NOT need a sealer for mugs made this way.
+They are permanent right out of the press, without any additional processing.

-Here are the design numbers to the images used in Cricut Design Space:
+Here are the design numbers for the images I used in Cricut Design Space:

 - MOM mug – DS #MA56025F